 January 15, 2013

-- Admitted to practice in North Carolina, Georgia, and the District of Columbia and before the U.S. Supreme Court, the U.S. Courts of Appeals for the Second, Fourth, Ninth, and Eleventh Circuits, and the U.S. District Courts for the Eastern and Western Districts of North Carolina.
+- Admitted to practice in North Carolina, Georgia, and the District of Columbia and before the U.S. Supreme Court, the U.S. Courts of Appeals for the Second, Fourth, Ninth, and Eleventh Circuits, the U.S. District Courts for the Eastern and Western Districts of North Carolina, and the Georgia Supreme Court.